victorbabiuc/happytailsweather/README.md

 ## 🚀 App Store Submission

-Version 1.0.0 of this application has been submitted to the Apple App Store for review.
+Version 1.0.1 of this application is currently in App Store review.
+Version 2.0.0 is in active development with major UX improvements.